≡ Menu

 2. Estate planning: As an aging parent’s assets and estate are being passed on to the next generation, life insurance can be used to provide liquidity to the estate, ensuring that the parent’s wishes for the distribution of their assets can be met without having to liquidate other assets that were intended for beneficiaries.

 3. Long-term care: As we age, the likelihood of needing long-term care increases.
-A life insurance policy can provide the funds needed to pay for long-term care expenses, which can be a significant financial burden on the family.
+A life insurance policy can provide the necessary funds to pay for long-term care expenses, which can be a significant financial burden on the family.

 4. Legacy: Life insurance can also be used to leave a legacy for your aging parent’s beneficiaries, providing them with the financial resources they need to pursue their own goals and dreams.